 Michelle Shocked: Anchorage (and the entire Short Sharp Shocked album from 1988.
 I bought it on cassette in Venice, Italy.
 It was happily orange and I know it by heart).
 She burst on the scene and then disappeared from it on account of some unthought-through statements.
 I’ve been taking this one with me until I anchor.
 This may be it.
 Caught her live in Vienna with sis. ❤ Leroy says hello.

 Suzanne Vega: Marlene on the Wall.
 She must have arrived at the same time as Michelle.
 That’s her in the featured photo.
 I enjoyed her show but wondered why she had agreed to play at such an “old farts” festival.
 Her Luka living on the second floor is memorable and yet few know it’s about child abuse.
 My go-to song in many ways has always been Tom’s Diner, the a cappella version.
 But here is her Marlene for its killer beat.
 (Italians would chuckle.
-Recently hilarious comments on an Italian song about another Marlena broke the internet.)
+Recently hilarious comments on an Italian song about another Marlena broke the internet.
+ADD-IT, 2022: In the meantime, Måneskin, who were singing this other Marlena song, won Sanremo and the Eurovision Song Contest and became the worldwide sensation.)

 Malika Ayane: E se poi. (“What if”.)
 Am I in Italy or am I not?
 So far she has been my favourite Italian current singer.
 I remember seeing her video for this song by chance when I arrived in Italy, only remembering the wedding dress, and later googling “Italian blonde singer wedding dress” in Italian to find her again.
 And I did.
 But this is her live: